tribixbite/awesome/README.md

 *   [orbanszlrd/next-google-photos](https://github.com/orbanszlrd/next-google-photos) - Consuming the Google Photos Library API
 *   [rancher-sandbox/rancher-desktop](https://github.com/rancher-sandbox/rancher-desktop) - Container Management and Kubernetes on the Desktop
 *   [podman-desktop/podman-desktop](https://github.com/podman-desktop/podman-desktop) - Podman Desktop is the best free and open source tool to work with Containers and Kubernetes for developers.
 Get an intuitive and user-friendly interface to effortlessly build, manage, and deploy containers and Kubernetes — all from your desktop.
-*   [getmaxun/maxun](https://github.com/getmaxun/maxun) - ✨ Turn websites into structured APIs & clean data pipelines in minutes ✨
+*   [getmaxun/maxun](https://github.com/getmaxun/maxun) - ✨ The open-source no-code platform for web scraping, crawling, search and AI data extraction • Turn websites into structured APIs in minutes ✨
 *   [codiplace/bun-monorepo](https://github.com/codiplace/bun-monorepo) -
 *   [dayblox/bun](https://github.com/dayblox/bun) - Bun starter
 *   [NuroDev/astro-bun](https://github.com/NuroDev/astro-bun) - 🥟 + 🚀  Bun adapter for Astro